 The INSITETM electronic service tool monitor mode is a useful troubleshooting aid that displays the key ECM inputs and outputs.
-This feature can be used to spot constant or intermittent out-of-range values.
+This feature is used to spot constant or abnormally fluctuating values.

 Electromagnetic Interference (EMI)

 Some applications utilize accessories such as (CB radios, mobile transmitters, etc.) if not installed and used correctly the radio frequency energy generated by these accessories can cause electromagnetic interference (EMI) conditions to exist between the accessory and the Cummins electronically controlled systems.
 Cummins is not liable for any performance problems with either the electronically controlled systems or the accessory due to EMI.
 EMI is not considered by Cummins to be a system failure and therefore is not warrantable.